Build a working CRUD service with Forze from scratch

 )

-from forze_fastapi.routers import build_document_router
+from forze_fastapi.endpoints.document import attach_document_endpoints

 app = FastAPI(title="Projects API")